austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## August 2020

+### Train Times of Australia and New Zealand Update

+As previously reported, Alex Sims, our webmaster, has placed a link to Victor Isaacs’ website [Train Times](https://traintimes.net.au/) Australia and New Zealand on [our own](https://www.timetable.org.au/) website.
+David Matheson has offered to manage the NSW timetable pages.
+Some members have offered to look after V/Line Victorian timetables and the pages giving details of Melbourne’s tram systems.
+However, more members are needed to take responsibility for maintaining further designated timetable pages: e.g. Brisbane suburban trains, Western Australia (Transwa) country trains and buses.
+If you are interested, please contact me by phone on 0409 463 209 or by email at <president@timetable.org.au>.

+### AGM Rescheduled to Saturday November 21

+Our AGM has been rescheduled to Saturday November 21, 2020 at 2pm AEDT using the online conference facilities.
+If Covid restrictions allow, members may gather at a central place or several locations in each capital city (with appropriate social distancing being practised).
+Individual members may join the meeting at home by an internet or phone connection.
+Our committee is looking at making the AGM accessible to all members and maintaining the integrity of voting.
+At the next committee meeting on 19 August 2020 the 2019-2020 financial report will be presented along with draft annual reports from those responsible for various areas of the work of ATA.

+### “The Times” and “Table Talk”

+The August “The Times” has an article by Jim Wells on a confusing timetable, a report on options to improve rail journey times between Sydney and Wollongong, and my recollections of Toowoomba bus services in 1970s.
+The August “Table Talk” has a bumper bus news, which includes commentary on the now cancelled Adelaide Bus Network Review and news of recent Transperth changes.
+Our thanks to Geoff Lambert for editing “The Times” and Chris Pandilovski and Steven Haby for editing “Table Talk”.
+Our thanks to Geoff and Judy Lambert for collating and sending our monthly mailout.

+### Victorian Historical Journal

+The ATA became a member of the Royal Historical Society of Victoria ([RHSV](https://www.historyvictoria.org.au/)) this year, as a result of taking out public liability insurance brokered by the RHSV.
+The historical society produces an informative journal twice a year which we are able to circulate to interested members of the ATA.
+The most recent volume contains 225 pages and includes 7 feature articles covering a wide range of historical events and people relevant to the development of Victoria as well as a number of smaller contributions including reviews of recently released books.
+If any member is interested in reading a copy of this journal they should email Richard May <secretary@timetable.org.au> who will be able to send them a pdf of the journal via email.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## July 2020

 ### [Train Times of Australia and New Zealand](https://traintimes.net.au/)